kcelik369/Project3_Team7/README.md

 Kylie:
  1. Created Database and Tables in PgAdmin with SQL code
  2. Uploaded CSV files into PgAdmin to store in SQL Database

+Collaborative effort to build a slide deck for presentation.